Tobruk: German capture of Tobruk

+British Commando raid

+A British raid on Tobruk on 13–14 September 1942, codenamed Operation Agreement, intended to destroy port facilities and stores being used to support the Axis forces further west.
+Special forces approached from across the desert while Commandos attacked from the sea.
+A preparatory air raid by RAF heavy bombers served only to alert the Italian and German defenders.
+The special forces were unable to silence the coastal artillery batteries and the seaborne assault had to be abandoned after some of the Commandos had been landed in the wrong place.
+The retiring vessels were then attacked from the air.
+The British sustained almost 800 casualties, together with a cruiser, two destroyers and several smaller ships and boats.

 British recapture

 Tobruk remained in Axis hands until 11 November 1942, when the Allies captured it after the Second Battle of El Alamein.
 It remained in Allied hands thereafter.
 Although not as much a reason for its strategic significance, the British built a rail line from El Alamein to Tobruk during the course of the war.
 This rail line was significant both for purposes of supply and as a sense of pride to the Allied troops, as the rail line was built through a little-populated, inhospitable desert.

 Libyan Civil Wars

-At the outset of the 2011 Libyan Civil War, the city quickly came under the control of the NTC.
+At the outset of the First Libyan Civil War, the city quickly came under the control of the NTC.
 In September 2014 the internationally recognized government of Libya relocated to a Greek car ferry in Tobruk harbor.
 A rival New General National Congress parliament continued to operate in Tripoli.
 In October 2014 they again re-located, to a hotel named Dar al-Salam also known as the Al Masira Hotel in Tobruk.
 In November 2014 that government was declared illegal by Libya's highest court.